View this great video on Students and Money Management by the Money Advice Service.

 People tend to budget using different methods.
 Whilst you need to choose a system that is right for you, you also need to ensure you have accounted for all of your spending in a format that others can also make sense of if needed.

-The Student Money Advisors offer Money Management support please book in an appointment for help in managing your finances.
+The Student Money Advice Team offers Money Management support please book in an appointment for help in managing your finances.

 If you budget well you will be able to avoid the following:

 Avoid taking out Pay Day loans

 It has been recently suggested in a survey that up to 46,000 undergraduates may have borrowed from pay day lenders last year.
 Majority of students are unable to meet the repayments as they do not have a regular income.
 Here are the 5 top reasons given by Consumer Affairs on why pay day loans should be avoided:

 - Payday lenders profit tremendously from people not paying back on time.

 - Payday loans may harm your credit rating.

 - A payday loan in the UK is much more expensive than in other developed countries.